-Applications are invited for appointment as Research Assistant Professor in the School of Public Health (Ref.: 501980), to commence as soon as possible on a two-year fixed-term basis, with the possibility of renewal subject to satisfactory performance.
+Applications are invited for appointment as Research Assistant Professor in Epidemiology and Biostatistics in the School of Public Health (Ref.: 503699), to commence as soon as possible on a two-year fixed-term basis, with the possibility of renewal subject to satisfactory performance.

-Applicants should possess a doctoral degree by research (Ph.D., D.Sc., Dr.P.H. or equivalent) in artificial intelligence, big data or other related disciplines.
-They should have a strong quantitative background; experience in analysing statistical data using MATLAB, R or other packages; demonstrated expertise in the analysis of large and complex datasets; excellent written and oral communication skills; and the ability to work independently and in collaboration with a multidisciplinary team.
-Relevant post-doctoral work experience in the areas of artificial intelligence and/or infectious disease research, and an excellent track record of publications and grants would be advantages.
+Applicants should possess a doctoral degree by research (Ph.D., D.Sc., Dr.P.H. or equivalent) in epidemiology, microbiology, bioinformatics, bio-mathematics/statistics or related disciplines.
+They should have strong expertise in infectious disease epidemiology including the analysis of antimicrobial resistance dynamics using statistical or mathematical approaches; excellent written and oral communication skills; and the ability to work independently and in collaboration with a multidisciplinary team.
+Relevant post-doctoral work experience in the analysis of phenotypic and genotypic antimicrobial resistance data, and an excellent track record of publications and grants would be advantages.

-The appointee will be primarily responsible for applied and methodological work in a Big Data Laboratory, and technology transfer of advanced artificial intelligence in the field of infectious disease research.
-He/She will also supervise junior research staff and students; develop research programs independently; write scientific publications, grant proposals and reports; and assist in general administrative, operational and other duties as assigned.
+The appointee will conduct infectious disease epidemiological research primarily focusing on antimicrobial resistance.
+He/She will supervise junior research staff and students; develop research programs independently; write scientific publications, grant proposals and reports; and assist in general administrative, operational and other duties as assigned.
 There will be opportunities for participation in teaching programmes.
 Information about the School can be obtained at http://sph.hku.hk/index.php.

 A highly competitive salary commensurate with qualifications and experience will be offered, in addition to annual leave and medical benefits.
 At current rates, salaries tax does not exceed 15% of gross income.
 The appointment will attract a contract-end gratuity and University contribution to a retirement benefits scheme, totalling up to 15% of basic salary.